Altium-Designer-addons/scripts-libraries/Scripts - PCB/ReturnViaCheck/README.md

 ## Known Issues
 ### Return via drill pair eligibility
 - Defaults to full-stack at start, but user can select other drill pairs in the layer stack to consider.
-- Return via drill pair eligibility is not validated i.e. user can select drill pairs that aren't _**actually**_ going to provide a return path - the script will still treat them as valid returns if they are close enough.
+- In `Drill Pairs` Via Check Mode, return via drill pair eligibility is not validated i.e. user can select drill pairs that aren't _**actually**_ going to provide a return path - the script will still treat them as valid returns if they are close enough.

 ## Change log
+- 2023-12-25 by Ryan Rutledge : v0.60 - new feature: optional stackup-based reference connection checking; UX polish
 - 2023-12-16 by Ryan Rutledge : v0.50 - added optional custom DRC violations; now highlights failed vias; more safety checks
 - 2023-12-05 by Ryan Rutledge : v0.41 - added button to ignore all failed vias touching an area
 - 2023-12-04 by Ryan Rutledge : v0.40 - recall selections from previous check when launching script, added progress indicators